derjanb/swb/README.md

 A minimal web browser based on webkitgtk.

 ## Current state
-I use it as my everyday browser.
-It seems rather stable.
+For a while I used this as my daily browser.
+However, webkitgtk have proven to be much to unstable to actually use.
+If you decide to use this browser, prepare for segfaults from webkitgtk.

 ## Why?
 Because other minimal web browsers are not based on the webkit2 API.